ibm-cloud-docs/BlockStorage/duplicate-volume.md

 You can create a duplicate of an existing {{site.data.keyword.blockstoragefull}}.
 The duplicate volume inherits the capacity and performance options of the original volume by default, however both attributes can be changed manually.
 The duplicate has a copy of the data up to the point-in-time of the snapshot that was used to create it.
 The duplicate volume can be dependent or independent from the original volume.
 {: shortdesc}

-This feature is available in most locations.
-For more information, see [the list of available data centers](/docs/BlockStorage?topic=BlockStorage-selectDC).

 If you are a Dedicated account user of {{site.data.keyword.containerlong}}, see your options for duplicating a volume in the [{{site.data.keyword.containerlong_notm}} documentation](/docs/containers?topic=containers-block_storage#block_backup_restore).
 {: tip}

 Because the duplicate is based on the data in a point-in-time snapshot, snapshot space is required on the original volume before you can create a duplicate.
 For more information about snapshots and how to order snapshot space, see the [Snapshot documentation](/docs/BlockStorage?topic=BlockStorage-snapshots).
 {: important}

+This feature is available in most locations.
+For more information, see [the list of available data centers](/docs/BlockStorage?topic=BlockStorage-selectDC).
+As part of the data center modernization strategy for {{site.data.keyword.cloud}}, several data centers and PODs are scheduled to consolidate in late 2022 and early 2023.
+For more information, see [Data center consolidations](/docs/get-support?topic=get-support-dc-closure){: external}.
+Provisioning storage and snapshots in closing data centers is not allowed.
+{: note}

 ## Types of duplicate volumes
 {: #duplicatetype}